How to Prepare for the Casper Test to Get Into Medical School (2026)

 How much does it cost to take Casper?

 When is the Casper test offered?
-When should I take it?

 The Casper test is offered at least once a month, with most test dates available in the summer and early fall.
-It can be taken on any computer with an internet connection (Acuity explicitly discourages using a tablet or other mobile device to take the test).
-Specific test dates can be found on the Acuity Insights website.

 Remember that different schools have different deadlines for taking Casper.
-The last possible test date for each medical school that requires it is listed at the end of this guide.

-(Further reading: The Ideal Medical School Application Timeline)
+(Further Reading: The Ideal Medical School Application Timeline)

 How long does it take for Casper to be scored and sent to medical schools?